AlbertCayuela/NistalEngine/README.md

 Drag an FBX from the "Models" folder to the engine viewport to create the hirearchy of gameobjects that represents it.
 If there's no gameobject selected, it will be son of the sceene.
 But if you have selected any gameobject and import a model, it will be son of this.
 Gameobjects can be hidden through the inspector window.
 ### Mouse picking
-Deploy any gameobject in the hierarchy and click "select".
+Deploy any gameobject in the hierarchy and click "select" or click on the object.

+In order to move an object select it and open the transform in the inspector.
 ## Controls
 ### General controls
 - ESC: Quit